 Whether the camera source is photo-chemical, or electronic, that information is sampled, and becomes data, regardless of how the sampled values originated.
 From source to display, these values can be measured, matched and altered.
 Image noise, motion artifacts, and compression artifacts can be removed.
 Brand new pixels can be interpolated, inferred, and created using sophisticated ML algorithms trained on vast datasets.

 Smartphone video, with its limited dynamic range, limited bit depth, and aggressive compression is a challenging source for experimentation and testing of these tools and methods.

-Richard Lackey is a filmmaker, colorist (CSI), digital cinema technology and workflow specialist with an extensive knowledge and experience of digital motion-picture imaging and post production.
+I am a filmmaker, colorist (CSI), digital cinema technology and workflow specialist with an extensive knowledge and experience of digital motion-picture imaging and post production.

 Born in the US, raised in the UK, I have worked internationally since 2003, most notably Cape Town, South Africa, and Dubai, UAE.
 I started my career as a television editor, progressing from offline to online editing, and post supervision.
 I earned my first feature film credits as a post production coordinator and post producer before finally moving into a production role as a producer.

 I love creating compelling imagery, and the technology that makes it possible.
 My work is at the intersection of the technical and the creative, and I’m competent with both.
 I have previously written for a leading online technical portal, cined, for many years, and am a full member of the Colorist Society International (CSI) and the Digital Cinema Society (DCS).

 I work as Regional Marketing Manager, Middle East and Africa, Electronic Imaging and Optical Devices for Fujifilm.